pnb/paper-convert-scripts/proceedings/README.md

   * The regular expression will be matched to BibTex keys from the .bib files
   * Any papers not matched will be in an unnamed section at the top of the proceedings index
   * Within category (or uncategorized), papers will be ordered based on page number
-* Front matter Markdown, linked at the top of the proceedings index and outputted to a separate `intro.html` file
+* Front matter, linked at the top of the proceedings index and outputted to a separate `intro.html` file
+  * Note that both Markdown and LaTeX are supported (technically anything Pandoc can handle as input), but very little sanity checking is done on the output; hence, Markdown is strongly recommended since there is very little chance of strange results
 * Copyright info, which will be appended to the end of each paper after a horizontal rule

 ## Example with all options